pedrojunqueira/da-100/README.md

 		- Calculated Table
 		- Calculated Column
 		- Measures
-		- Define row level security filters
+	- ALSO can use DAX to define row level security filters
 	- Calculated tables can be useful in various scenarios
 		- Date Tables: To filter and aggregate data
-		- Role-playing dimension: Have the same table calculation playing different roles.
-OrderDateTable, ShipDateTable
+		- Role-playing dimension: It is when you have the same table calculation playing different roles.    e.g. OrderDateTable, ShipDateTable
-		- What if analysis: Use to user select parameter to affect calculations in the model.
+		- What if analysis: Used in a filter to select parameter to affect calculations in the model.
 Say recalculate sales with different exchange rates.
 Also known as disconnected tables
 	- Calculated Column
 		- The formula written in a column is evaluated for each row and returns a single value
 		- The formula is evaluated when the data model is refreshed.
 At **refresh time**